Annex A: Business Investment Framework

 3. In this context, private business is defined as organisations or other entities that are not currently within the boundary of the public sector, as defined by the Office for National Statistics.
 It includes both for-profit and not-for-profit businesses and should be used for all forms of financial support, including where equity stakes or loans are being considered, both of which will be classified as financial investments.
 It is also relevant when Ministers are considering taking on financial risk in the form of guarantees or similar instruments that result in a contingent liability in businesses.

 4. This guidance is not exhaustive because each investment decision is different and will have its own unique characteristics.
 It is therefore critical that appropriate advice is taken both from expert staff within the Scottish Government – including Finance, Legal, Subsidy Control, Procurement and policy areas as appropriate - as well as external financial, commercial and legal advisers that might be necessary, depending on the complexity of the proposed arrangement.
 When considering the use of external advisors, internal specialists should be consulted to ensure the Scottish Government acts as an informed counter-party.
-The Strategic Commercial Interventions Division (SCID) has a team dedicated to assessing interventions.
-Where there is a business requiring Government support, the SCID follows a bespoke roadmap which methodically examines the request, drawing on both internal and, where appropriate, external advice.
-When considering business intervention, the SCID is available to provide advice and support.
+The Strategic Commercial Assets Division (SCAD) has a team dedicated to assessing interventions.
+Where there is a business requiring Government support, the SCAD follows a bespoke roadmap which methodically examines the request, drawing on both internal and, where appropriate, external advice.
+When considering business intervention, the SCAD is available to provide advice and support.

 5. This guidance builds upon and consolidates existing guidance and practice within the Scottish Public Finance Manual (SPFM), HM Treasury’s Consolidated Budgeting Guidance and other publications such as HM Treasury’s Green Book.
 It also reflects experience and lessons learned which have been gained through past investment decisions and the principles of managing public money, ensuring action is carried out: